renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## `RENOVATE_X_MERGE_CONFIDENCE_API_BASE_URL`

-If set, Renovate will query this api for Merge Confidence data.
+If set, Renovate will query this API for Merge Confidence data.
+This feature is in private beta.

 ## `RENOVATE_X_AUTODISCOVER_REPO_SORT`